Train

 179 photos 2005–2025

-Kyoto Station Platforms: Tracks and Commuters
+Kyoto Station Platforms and Tracks

-Kyoto Station Platforms: Tracks and Commuters
+Kyoto Station Platforms and Tracks

 March 2023 — Multiple sets of railway tracks converge toward the distance beneath a grid of steel catenary supports.
 A man in a dark suit walks along the yellow tactile line on Platform 4, while another commuter waits across the tracks.
 Overhead signs mark platform numbers, and signal lights display red and amber.
 The station canopy and surrounding buildings form an industrial backdrop, with a faint view of hills beyond the city.